MiMoText/text_match_novels/README.md

 # Text Matching for Novels

-Fuzzy text matching to analyse text re-use in novels from the [roman18 corpus](https://github.com/MiMoText/roman18) in the context of the ["Mining and Modeling Text"](https://www.mimotext.uni-trier.de/en) project (University Trier, Germany).
+Fuzzy text matching to analyse text re-use in French englightenment novels from the [roman18 corpus](https://github.com/MiMoText/roman18) in the context of the ["Mining and Modeling Text"](https://www.mimotext.uni-trier.de/en) project (University Trier, Germany).

 ## Description